yijunL/RumorSphere/README.md

 # RumorSphere: A Framework for Million-scale Agent-based Dynamic Simulation of Rumor Propagation

 # 🤖 Introduction
-RumorAgent is a novel dynamic and hierarchical social network simulation framework designed to model large-scale rumor propagation in social networks.
-RumorAgent constructs a simulated Twitter environment, where agents can perform actions such as posting, commenting, and retweeting.
+RumorSphere is a novel dynamic and hierarchical social network simulation framework designed to model large-scale rumor propagation in social networks.
+RumorSphere constructs a simulated Twitter environment, where agents can perform actions such as posting, commenting, and retweeting.
 Through a multi-agent dynamic interaction strategy, we effectively combine agent-based models and LLMs, dynamically determining agent types in each round to improve simulation efficiency.
 The framework uses a hierarchical collaborative network to build more realistic relationship topologies.
-Additionally, RumorAgent offers counterfactual experimentation capabilities to explore various hypothetical scenarios, providing valuable insights for policymaking and public opinion management.
+Additionally, RumorSphere offers counterfactual experimentation capabilities to explore various hypothetical scenarios, providing valuable insights for policymaking and public opinion management.

 # 💡 Features
 * **Scalability:** Supports simulations with millions of agents, dynamically adjusting to large-scale networks.